Software-Solaris/spp-ports/README.md

 # spp-ports

-Shared ports for the Solaris Packet Protocol
+Shared ports for the Solaris Packet Protocol.